Sodium bicarbonate: Neutralization of acids

 Sodium bicarbonate reacts spontaneously with acids, releasing CO2 gas as a reaction product.
 It is commonly used to neutralize unwanted acid solutions or acid spills in chemical laboratories.
 It is not appropriate to use sodium bicarbonate to neutralize base even though it is amphoteric, reacting with both acids and bases.

+Sports supplement

+Sodium bicarbonate is taken as a sports supplement to improve muscular endurance.
+Studies conducted mostly in males have shown that sodium bicarbonate is most effective in enhancing performance in short-term, high-intensity activities.

 Agriculture

-Sodium bicarbonate when applied on leaves, can prevent the growth of fungi; however, it does not kill the fungus.
-Excessive amount of sodium bicarbonate can cause discolouration of fruits (two percent solution) and chlorosis (one percent solution).
+Sodium bicarbonate can prevent the growth of fungi when applied on leaves, although it will not kill the fungus.
+Excessive amounts of sodium bicarbonate can cause discolouration of fruits (two percent solution) and chlorosis (one percent solution).
+Sodium bicarbonate is also commonly used as a free choice dietary supplement in sheep to help prevent bloat.

 Medical uses and health

 Sodium bicarbonate mixed with water can be used as an antacid to treat acid indigestion and heartburn.
 Its reaction with stomach acid produces salt, water, and carbon dioxide: